USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ## Importing and Exporting Control Measure Data

 Control measure data can be exported from the Control Measure Manager to a set of CSV files.
 First identify a set of control measures for which to export data.
-Measures may be exported based on specifically selected control measures via the Control Measure Manager, or an entire set of measures associated to a certain sector may be exported.
+Measures may be exported based on specifically selected control measures via the Control Measure Manager, or an entire set of measures associated with a certain sector may be exported.

 ### Exporting Control Measures

-**Step 9-1: Export PM10 Control Measures.**  To export measures that control PM10, set the `Pollutant Filter` on the Control Measure Manager to **PM10**.
+**Step 9-1: Export PM10-PRI Control Measures.**  To export measures that control PM10-PRI, set the `Pollutant Filter` on the Control Measure Manager to **PM10-PRI**.
 Next, use the `Filter Rows` button the toolbar to enter the following criterion: **Name contains Fabric Filter**.
 The Manager will display 44 measures.

 Click the `Select all` button on the Control Measure Manager toolbar, and then click the `Export` button.
 The Exporting Control Measures window ([Figure 3-27](#exporting_control_measures_dialog)) will appear.

-To export by selected measures, select the `Export By Measure` option .
+To export by selected measures, select the `Export By Measure` option.
 The list of measures displayed for export are the same measures that were chosen from the Control Measure Manager.
 Note it's not necessary to click the "Select" checkboxes for these measures, all measures shown in the list will be exported regardless if they are checked or not.
 To export by inventory sector, select the `Export By Sector` option, then choose the various sectors for which to export control measures.

 For this exercise, select `Export By Measure` to export the preselected measures from the Control Measure Manager.
 To specify the output folder (i.e., directory) into which the CSV files will be written, type the folder name into the `Server Export Folder` text field or use the `Browse` button to bring up a file and directory browser to select the output folder.
 To specify an export file name prefix for naming the new exported files, type the prefix string into the `File Name Prefix` text field.